The Counselor: Screenplay

+Marketing

+A short film was commissioned for the film starring Michael Fassbender in character buying lingerie from "the Blonde" played by Natalie Dormer.
+It was directed by Johnny Hardstaff and released as an exclusive by GQ magazine online.

 Reception

 Box office

 The Counselor grossed $17 million in the United States and Canada, and $54 million in other territories, for a total of $71 million, against a production budget of $25 million.

 Preliminary reports had The Counselor tracking for an $8–13 million debut in North America.
 The film opened to $3.2 million in 3,336 locations on Friday and opened at #4 in the box office with just a $7.8 million over the weekend.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 33% based on 218 reviews, with an average rating of 5/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 34% based on 217 reviews, with an average rating of 5/10.
 The site's critical consensus reads, "The Counselor raises expectations with its talented cast and creative crew—then subverts them with a wordy and clumsy suspense thriller that's mercilessly short on suspense or thrills."
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 42 critics, indicating "mixed or average reviews".
 A 2017 data analysis of Metacritic reviews by Gizmodo UK found The Counselor to be the second most critically divisive film of recent years.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Todd McCarthy of The Hollywood Reporter gave a negative review, calling it "not a very likable or gratifying film", adding that "one is left with a very bleak ending and an only slightly less depressing sense of the waste of a lot of fine talent both behind and in front of the camera."
 Mark Kermode listed it as number two on his Ten Worst Films of 2013.
 Los Angeles Times critic Kenneth Turan stated, "As cold, precise and soulless as the diamonds that figure briefly in its plot, The Counselor is an extremely unpleasant piece of business."
 Peter Debruge of Variety criticized Cormac McCarthy's script, saying that his "first original script is nearly all dialogue, but it's a lousy story, ineptly constructed and rendered far too difficult to follow."